fairDataSociety/beeson/README.md

 All sections are padded to fit segments (32 bytes), where
 - Header is always present at BeeSon types
-- TypeScpecification is presented at _container types_ and _misc types_.
+- TypeScpecification is presented at _container types_ and sometimes at _misc types_.
 In other cases, it is omitted.
 - Data implementation is the serialized data itself that only stores the value of the data described in the header (and in the TypeScpecification).

 The elements of the TypeScpecification (abiSegmentSize, typeDefinition array, etc.) are packed, but the whole TypeScpecification byte serialization is padded to a whole segment.